DaxiaK/MyDiary/README.md

 Some function will be implemented later ,but some user is asking about them.
 If you want to help this project , you can select them first and let me know:

-1. Implments search in MainActivity , ContactsActivity
-2. Add border and radius in all dialogfragment
+1. Add border and radius in all dialogfragment

 ## known issue